 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.
-The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS during the Experience Study following the July 1, 2009 actuarial valuation and there were no changes from those used in the prior valuation.
+The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS during the Experience Investigation Study review following the July 1, 2009 actuarial valuation and there were no changes from those assumptions used in the prior valuation (July 1, 2011).